WiJaMa/wijama.github.io/_posts/2023-12-15-Li-Keqiang-Index-Introduction-and-EDA.md

 Most of the data points are from Europe.
 In our data wrangling, I implicitly decided to throw out any data point that didn't have every one of the variables I was examining.
 However, in doing so, I filtered out quite a bit of Latin America, Africa, and Asia.
 The effect was so great that Latin America only had 12 more data points than North America, a region which consists entirely of two countries, the United States and Canada.
 This could result in an implicit bias in our data set.

-In fact, 42 out of the 93 countries in the data set are missing at least one value.
+In fact, 42 out of the 93 countries in the data set are missing at least one data point.
 Most of these are in the Middle East and Africa:

 ![image](https://github.com/WiJaMa/wijama.github.io/assets/73615879/009eb738-b62c-4fc0-82bb-6c27ec9237ae)

-Whie there is nothing we can do about this at this point, it is an important thing to note for later.
+While there is nothing we can do about this at this point, it is an important thing to note for later.

 Finally, I did a pair plot to see how our variables compared with each other: